 - UITS printer account for students and faculty (IU Bloomington only): Students and faculty at IU Bloomington also automatically receive a UITS printer account, which is necessary to use most printing facilities on the IUB campus.
 For information about printing accounts for staff, see below.

 Note: Along with the basic accounts that are automatically created, you may be eligible for other UITS computing accounts, based on your campus and your status within the university.
-You can request most of these accounts through the AMS.
+You can request most of these accounts through the IU Account Management Service (AMS).

 UITS printer account for staff (IUB only)